Temple architecture (LDS Church): Washington D.C. Temple

 The Washington D.C.
 Temple (16), located in Kensington, Maryland, was the first temple built on the east coast of the United States.
-It was built with a modern six-spire design, with the three towers to the east representing the Melchizedek Priesthood leadership, and the three towers to the west representing the Aaronic Priesthood leadership.
-The central eastern tower reaches a height of 288 ft, the tallest of any LDS temple.
+It was built with a modern six-spire design; the three towers to the east represent the Melchizedek Priesthood leadership, and the three towers to the west represent the Aaronic Priesthood leadership.
+The central eastern tower reaches a height of 288 ft, the tallest of any LDS Church temple.

-A very large plot of land on a wooded hill was bought in 1962 and eleven acres were cleared for the temple.
-The rest of the land was left untouched to give the temple a remote feeling.
-The temple was designed to be similar in style and form to the Salt Lake Temple so that it would be easily recognized as a temple of The Church of Jesus Christ of Latter-day Saints.
-The angel Moroni statue, which stands atop the tallest tower, is 18 ft tall and weighs 4000 lb.
-Although the temple appears to not have any windows, from the inside the thinly cut marble appears translucent.
-The Washington D.C. temple has a total floor area of 160000 sqft, making it the third largest LDS temple.
-It holds six ordinance rooms and fourteen sealing rooms.
+A large plot of land on a wooded hill was purchased in 1962, and eleven acres were cleared for the temple.
+The rest of this land was left untouched to give the temple a remote feeling.
+The temple was designed to be similar in style and form to the Salt Lake Temple so that it would be easily recognized as a temple of the LDS Church.
+The Angel Moroni statue, which stands on top of the tallest tower, is 18 ft tall and weighs 4000 lb.
+Although the temple appears to have no windows, the thinly cut marble is translucent from the interior..
+The Washington temple has a total floor area of 160000 sqft, which is the third largest of any LDS Church temple.
+It contains six ordinance rooms and fourteen sealing rooms.